Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema fully documents the 'fields' parameter and its nested properties.
-The description adds no additional parameter semantics beyond what's in the schema.
-Baseline 3 is appropriate when schema coverage is complete.
+Schema description coverage is 100%, so the input schema fully documents parameters.
+The description adds no extra semantics beyond what the schema provides, hence baseline 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.